peergramming/learning-bot/README.md

 $ ./learning-bot run
 ```

+## Adding projects to check

+The bot will not check any projects by default, but it can be added using the interactive
+tool `learning-bot manage`.
+And this can be automatic with scripts by using the add and
+remove subcommands: `learning-bot manage [add/remove] [project]`.

+The project consists of the user and project name separated with a slash, such as
+`humaid/dsa-cw-1`.

 ## Further configuration

 There are some default configuration values which aren't setup in the wizard.
 Here